 What is the window period?

-The window period is time between potential exposure to HIV infection and the point when the test will give an accurate result.
+The window period is time between HIV infection and the point when a test will give an accurate result.
 Different types of tests have different window periods.

-During the window period a person can be infected with HIV and be very infectious but still test HIV negative.
+During the window period a person can have HIV and be very infectious but still test HIV negative.

-UK guidelines recommend a window period of six weeks for a 4th generation antigen/antibody test is four weeks.
-At this time 95% of infections will be detected (see Figure 7).
-There is a three month window period after exposure, for the confirmatory result to detect more than 99.9% of infections.
+UK guidelines recommend a window period of six weeks for a 4th generation antigen/antibody test.
+By this time 99% of infections will be detected (see Figure 7).
+Testing after only four weeks will detect 95% of infections.

-The range of times it can take to respond to HIV infection is shown below in Figure 8.
+Figure 8 shows the range of times that people can take to respond to HIV infection.

 The earliest marker is HIV viral load.
 This is in the first weeks after infection (usually from 1 to 6 weeks after exposure).
 A high viral load is related to seroconversion symptoms.